Step-by-Step NAS Lenovo ThinkSystem SR530 Rack Server Data Recovery Guide

 To ensure compatibility, it is recommended to review the NAS device's specifications, documentation, and compatibility lists provided by the manufacturer.
 Additionally, consulting with the manufacturer's support or technical team can help address any specific concerns or limitations when connecting the NAS to different operating systems or platforms.

-Although NAS ThinkSystem SR530 Rack Server can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ThinkSystem SR530 Rack Server can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view